Rabindranath

 Golden Boat) in direct allusion to Tagore – his spiritual and

-literary mentor.
 Today regarded as

 Slovenia’s foremost modernist, avant-garde voice of the inter-war years, Srečko